Decorex International is part of the Informa Markets Division of Informa PLC

 This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
 Informa PLC's registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
 Number 8860726.

-Our Talks Programme was carefully curated to cover a range of topics, hosted by 80+ experts from our industry.
+Our Talks Programme is carefully curated earch year to cover a range of topics, hosted by 80+ experts from our industry.
+This year will be no different, take a look at our 2021 programme for a flavour of what is to come this year.

 Leading UK wallcovering manufacturer Surface Print host a panel of selected, celebrated designers to discuss methods and materials used to create their wallcoverings.
 Designers involved with the Seminar Theatre display will present new designs using both traditional and digital printing methods with a focus on new sustainable materials and processes.